dalessioluca/cromwell_for_ML/README.md

 1. hyperparameter optimization
 2. code development when multiple experiments are required.

+In practice the solution boild down to running the command:
+> *./submit_neptune_ml.sh neptune_ml.wdl WDL_parameters.json --ml ML_parameters.json*

+where:
+1. *submit_neptune_ml.sh* is a wrapper around cromshell
+2. *neptune_ml.wdl* is a WDL which specify the following operation:
+	a. turn on/off VM machine
+	b. checkout the correct version of the code from the repository
+	c. launch the training of ML model
+3. *WDL_parameters.json* contains few parameter such the name of the git repository, and commit to use
+4. *ML_parameters.json* is a file with all the parameters necessary to specify the ML_model

 # Setup
 To work you need to install both cromshell and Neptune.